 In some cases, this is fine.
 For example, when I first wrote this article, I looked at the statistics for this site and hardly any of the visitors were mobile.
-However now, a couple of years later things have changed and I've implemented a mobile template, even here.
+However now, a couple of years later things have changed and I've implemented a mobile theme for this blog.

-What's availableBlogger have made a set of mobile templates, to match the standard Designer Templates, and so far only one to match the Dynamic template.
+What's availableBlogger have made a set of mobile themes, to match the standard Designer Themes, and so far only one to match the Dynamic theme(s).

 We cannot control the layout of gadgets on these - when the screen is only 300-ish pixels wide, there's not much room to move.

 But we can add and remove gadgets, and also by choosing a custom template get colour settings that match our main blog.

 How to enable a mobile theme / template for your blogLog in to Blogger using an account with administrator rights to the blog.

 If your blog has a Designer or Dynamic theme, then there will be a Mobile option to the right of the "Live on Blog" area.

 If the blog is not set up to use a mobile theme ,then the word Disabled will be in the middle of the picture area - although it may be hard to read if your base template (chosen in the Live on Blog area) has a picture behind it.

 Click on the gear-wheel underneath the picture to see the mobile options.

 Select "Yes.
 Show mobile template on mobile devices."